OctopusSolutionsEngineering/OctopusCopilot/README.md

 The Octopus Extension for GitHub Copilot brings real-time information and control over your builds and deployments into your Copilot chat.

+The extension queries the state of your Octopus server, combines GitHub issues and Git diffs captured in [build information](https://octopus.com/docs/packaging-applications/build-servers/build-information), and passes the information to a GPT-4o LLM to summarize your deployments and provide assistance.

+The extension also interacts directly with the Octopus API to create releases, deploy releases, and run runbooks.

 This allows you to:

 * View the state of your GitHub Actions workflows - `Show the github workflow summary`
 * View the state of your environments - `Show the dashboard`